Yluro/cosmochlore/README.md

 ```math
 S_P(Q)= \mathrm{min} \left( \frac{\sum_i^n |q_i - p_i|^2}{ \sum_i^n |p_i - p_0|^2} \right) × 100
 ```
-where $$N$$ is the number of vertices in the structures we are comparing, $$q_i$$ and $$p_i$$ are the position vectors of the vertices of $$Q$$ and $$P$$, respectively, and $$q_0$$ the geometric center of the problem structure $$Q$$.
+where $$N$$ is the number of vertices in the structures we are comparing, $$q_i$$ and $$p_i$$ are the position vectors of the vertices of $$Q$$ and $$P$$, respectively, and $$p_0$$ the geometric center of the problem structure $$Q$$.
-This minimization is carried out over all rotations, translations and scaligns **and** over all $$N!$$ possible permutations of point pairs asignements.
+This minimization is carried out over all rotations, translations and scalings **and** over all $$N!$$ possible permutations of point pairs assignments.

 The rotation/translation/scaling part is solved via an SVD-based Kabsch-style alignment.
 The combinatorial problem: finding the best point pair matches between $$Q$$ and $$P$$ is done by:

 - **Automorphism-aware deduplication**: the reference shape's own symmetry group is precomputed, so permutations that are guaranteed to produce identical scores (automorphisms of the reference shape's point group) are never evaluated twice.
 - **Branch-and-bound pruning**: partial assignments are bounded using the subadditivity property of the singular-value sum, allowing branches that provably cannot beat the current best score to be discarded early.

 This algorithm mirrors the pruning strategy used by `cosymlib`'s Fortran `shp.f90` engine.
-Cosmochlores implementation is writen in fully safe Rust relying on [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) for the linear algebra computations.
+Cosmochlore's implementation is writen in fully safe Rust relying on [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) for the linear algebra computations.

 ## Acknowledgements

-This project reimplements the shape-measure methodology originally developed for the `SHAPE` program and continued in [`cosymlib`](https://github.com/GrupEstructuraElectronica/cosymlib) by the Electronic Structure Group at the Universitat de Barcelona.
+This project reimplements the shape-measure methodology originally developed for the `SHAPE` program and continued in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) by the Electronic Structure Group at the Universitat de Barcelona.
 Cosmochlore is an independent, from-scratch Rust implementation and is not affiliated with the original authors.

 ## License

 **The code, binaries and sample tests are provided as is with no warranty of any kind.** This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for full terms.

-Portions of this software are based on cosymlib (shp.f90), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.
+Portions of this software are based on `cosymlib` (`shp.f90`), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.

 ## References